Comparing Nuvei (NASDAQ:NVEI) & VIQ Solutions (NASDAQ:VQS)

-Nuvei (NASDAQ:NVEI) and VIQ Solutions (NASDAQ:VQS) are both business services companies, but which is the better business?
-We will compare the two businesses based on the strength of their risk, valuation, institutional ownership, earnings, dividends, profitability and analyst recommendations.
+Nuvei (NASDAQ:NVEI) and VIQ Solutions (NASDAQ:VQS) are both business services companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, earnings, valuation, profitability and institutional ownership.

 Valuation & Earnings